TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 The one place where Secure Launch code is mixed directly in with kernel code is in the SMP boot code.
 This is due to the unique state that the dynamic launch leaves the APs in.
 On Intel, this involves using a method other than the standard INIT-SIPI sequence.
+In this case too though, the changes to the SMP code are minor and isolated.

-A final note is that originally the extending of the PCRs was completed in the Secure Launch stub when the measurements were taken.
-An alternative solution had to be implemented due to the TPM maintainers objecting to the PCR extensions being done with a minimal interface to the TPM that was an independent implementation of the mainline kernel driver.
-Since the mainline driver relies heavily on kernel interfaces not available in the compressed kernel, it was not possible to reuse the mainline TPM driver.
-This resulted in the decision to move the extension operations to the Secure Launch module in the mainline kernel, where the TPM driver would be available.
+A final note is that the original concept was to extend the DRTM PCRs in the Secure Launch stub when the measurements were taken.
+This requires access to the TPM early during boot time.
+Since the mainline kernel TPM driver relies heavily on kernel interfaces not available in the compressed kernel, it was not possible to reuse the mainline TPM driver.
+An alternate solution has been implemented that moves the extension operations to the Secure Launch module in the mainline kernel, where the TPM driver would be available.

 Basic Boot Flow
 ===============